KentaaNL/capistrano-asg-rolling/README.md

 The rolling configuration of the stage has a side-effect: any Capistrano tasks you run, will also launch instances per Auto Scaling Group.

-For example the command: `cap production rails:console`, will launch a new instance and run `rails:console` and that instance.
+For example the command: `cap production rails:console`, will launch a new instance and run `rails:console` on that instance.
 While that can be useful, you often just want to run the task on the primary server.
 A solution is to create two stages with different rolling configurations, for example:

 ```ruby
 # config/deploy/production.rb